-Air pollution in and around the home is largely a result of the burning of solid fuels (biomass or coal) for cooking.
+Air pollution in and around the home is largely a result of the burning of solid fuels (biomass or coal) for cooking and burning of other sources (crop waste, incense sticks, mosquito coils, etc.).

 Women and children are at a greater risk for disease from household air pollution.
-Consequently, household air pollution is responsible for a larger proportion of the of total number of deaths from ischaemic heart disease, stroke, lung cancer and COPD in women compared to men.^a
+Consequently, household air pollution is responsible for a larger proportion of the total number of deaths from ischaemic heart disease, stroke, lung cancer and COPD in women compared to men.^a

-In Myanmar, 62% percent of an estimated 8,100 child deaths due to acute lower respiratory infections is attributable to household air pollution [WHO, 2012].
+In Thailand, 29% percent of an estimated 750 child deaths due to acute lower respiratory infections is attributable to household air pollution (WHO, 2012).